Should I Install a Water Leak Detection System?

 Baseboard stains from a slow leak

-The Flologic System is an example of a flow monitoring and automatic shut-off valve system that claims to detect leaks as small as 0.5 ounces per minute.
+The Flologic System is an example of a flow-monitoring and automatic shut-off system that claims to detect leaks as small as 0.5 ounces per minute.

-Flume is another smart flow monitoring device.
-This comes with the benefit of not requiring a plumber installation, as it is simply strapped to the outside of your water meter and "uses patented technology to read the magnetic field directly from your water meter and detect usage down to the one-hundredth of a gallon" (quoted from Flume's literature).
-The significant downside, is that it is not paired with an automatic shut-off valve.
+Flume is another smart flow-monitoring device.
+It doesn't require plumber installation, as it straps directly to the outside of your water meter and "uses patented technology to read the magnetic field directly from your water meter and detect usage down to one-hundredth of a gallon" (quoted from Flume's documentation).
+The main downside is that it doesn't include an automatic shut-off valve.

 TOC